Stroll Around Town

 1736 600th Ave., Kiester, MN 56051- Nonprofit Organization which holds various events throughout the year such as:

-Swap Meet/ Horse Show/ Tractor Pull in June (the horse show is on Saturday, and the tractor pull in on Sunday, the swap meet is on both days and lunch is served on the grounds)
+Swap Meet/ Horse & Mule Show in June (the horse & mule show is on Saturday & Sunday the swap meet is on both days and lunch is served on the grounds)

 Farming of Yesteryear Old-Time Threshing Show– where an old farm comes to life in September with various events on both Saturday & Sunday.
 Good food, entertainment, music, tractors, horses, & more!